• Home

 The Right Stuff: This fun and slightly rough rendition of the story of the first astronauts is a great movie.
 It does, however, contain a few adult humor situations.
 It has a PG rating, but you may want to preview before viewing with younger audiences.

-Apollo 13: The mission to the moon that almost ended in disaster is a favorite into our list of science movies.
-It’s a great way to learn more about this particular mission and to see how science works in emergency situations to utilize what you have on hand to fix a problem.
+Apollo 13: The mission to the moon that almost ended in disaster is a favorite on our list of science movies.
+It’s a great way to learn more about this particular mission and to see how science works in emergency situations, to utilize what you have on hand to fix a problem.

 This list of the best science movies your entire family will enjoy watching is perfect for grabbing to give as a gift, or simply adding to your family movie collection.
 With science themes present in each of these movies, it’s a wonderful way to encourage your kids in learning and education while having fun.